 B&H Buildings | Clerkenwell

-There’s very little drinksmiths B&H could have done to improve on their courgette pancakes, braised beef and potato hash, and lobster eggs benedict served in their gorgeous leafy conservatory dining room – except, of course, demonstrate that drinksmithery with bottomless bellinis, bubbles or personalised BMs.
+There’s very little drinksmiths B&H could have done to improve on their courgette pancakes, braised beef and potato hash, and drop scones with crispy bacon served in their gorgeous leafy conservatory dining room – except, of course, demonstrate that drinksmithery with bottomless bellinis, bubbles or personalised BMs.
 READ MORE

 Best for Beautiful surroundings